 "Pure electric vehicle" (PEV) means a vehicle equipped with a powertrain containing exclusively electric machines as propulsion energy converters and exclusively rechargeable electric energy storage systems as propulsion energy storage systems.

-"State of Charge" (SOC) means an on-board parameter expressing the remaining energy in the battery to the driver as a percentage of the total usable battery energy.
+"State of Charge" (SOC) means the indicated value of the residual capacity in a battery available to be discharged expressed as a percentage and as indicated to the vehicle operator.

+"State of certified energy" (SOCE) means the durability performance of the battery at a specific point in the lifetime of the vehicle, determined as a measured or estimated usable battery energy divided by the certified usable battery energy, and expressed as a percentage.

 "Usable Battery energy (UBE)" means the energy supplied by the battery from the beginning of the WLTP test procedure used for certification until the applicable break-off criterion of the test procedure is reached.

 ABBREVIATIONS